Fractionally Charged Vortices at Superconductor-Chern Insulator Interfaces

-The third term of the action~\eqref{gen_action} describes the interaction between the SC and QH electrons.
-The coupling to an $s$-wave SC allows the tunneling of Cooper pairs into the surface states due to the proximity effect~\cite{fisher1994cooper}.
-This can be described by the following pair-pair interaction,
+The third term in Eq.~\eqref{gen_action} describes the interaction between SC and CI electrons.
+Coupling to an $s$-wave SC allows Cooper pairs to tunnel into the CI surface states via the proximity effect~\cite{fisher1994cooper}.
+This is captured by the pair-pair interaction

-with an effective interaction strength $\eta$, which is typically small compared to the bare pairing strength, $\eta \ll g$.
-We note that such a pair-pair interaction can be derived using a Schrieffer-Wolff transformation, starting from a single-electron tunneling term.
-Furthermore, it can be estimated as $\eta \sim g \gamma_T^2 / \Delta^2$, where $\gamma_T$ is the tunneling amplitude and $\Delta$ is the superconducting gap, see SM.
-Here $\xi_q = i \sigma_y/2$ is the pairing matrix for the electrons in the QH system and the Dirac delta function confines the interaction to the $x-y$ plane, which is the interface between the SC and QH systems.
-Finally, the last term is the Maxwell action, given by
+with effective strength $\eta > 0$, typically small compared to the bare pairing, $\eta \ll g$.
+Such a term can be derived via a Schrieffer-Wolff transformation starting from single-electron tunneling; parametrically, $\eta \sim g\,\gamma_T^2/\Delta^2$, where $\gamma_T$ is the tunneling amplitude and $\Delta$ the superconducting gap (see SM).
+Here $\xi_q = i\sigma_y/2$ is the pairing matrix in the CI system, and the Dirac delta confines the interaction to the $x$-$y$ interface plane at $z=0$.
+Finally, the last term in Eq.~\eqref{gen_action} is the Maxwell action,